 (updated in 2017)This is the second post in the series on what we saw in Hindi blogosphere during compilation of the Directory of Best Hindi Blogs.
 You can see the first part here: What’s there in the Hindi blog world?

 Hindi bloggers, as bloggers in other languages, represent the population to which they belong.
 So, they are of different ages and backgrounds, speak different dialects, have different customs...
 Both the sexes are represented almost equally, and we didn’t come across even one blog on/from the third sex.

 Children have their first tryst with blogging when they are in post-primary school, but not many children take up blogging; they are even less attracted towards blogging in Hindi.

 By education and profession, the majority of Hindi bloggers seem to have studied humanities [as against technical or science subjects].
 Similarly, while many working and retired Hindi literary teachers/ practitioners have adopted blogging, not many scientists, technical professionals, experts and medicos have got attracted to blogging in Hindi.

 There are numerous housewives adorning the Hindi blog world.
 Indian housewives are amazing cooks and have also mastered folk art and craft, but that too is not reflected in Hindi blogs.
-Besides mainstream bloggers, Hindi bloggers come in some very striking shades: a lonely lovelorn soul, a village girl trying to adjust in a metropolis, a parent passionately blogging for his /her child, a grandpa narrating his lifelong experiences, a retired professor and a judge trying to help the society by sharing their worldly wisdom, an expatriate emotionally connecting himself to his ‘maati’…
+Besides mainstream bloggers, Hindi bloggers come in some very striking shades: a lonely lovelorn soul, a village girl trying to adjust in a metropolis, a parent passionately blogging for his /her kid, a grandpa narrating his lifelong experiences, a retired professor and a judge trying to help the society by sharing their worldly wisdom, an expatriate emotionally connecting himself to his ‘maati’…

 We can group majority of Hindi bloggers into these four overlapping categories: i- housewives, ii- grown up males, iii- young adults, and iv- retired and aged persons.